Author of a million tiny stories and a huge one.

 We’re all storytellers.

-Writing usually starts with this nagging character that won’t leave you alone, that will appear at random at first, then occupying more and more your thoughts and dreams, and before long you can’t think at anything but his/her story.
+Writing usually starts with this nagging character that won’t leave you alone, that will appear at random at first, then occupying more and more your thoughts and dreams, and before long you can’t think of anything but his/her story.
 And you feel obliged to put it on paper.

 When you do it for a longer time, you can tell for sure how he/she looks when smiling, or what his/her dreams are, what would he/she eat for a midnight snack and even the sound of the laughter.